 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
 91.220 (j); 91.320 (i)

-The City continues to pursue the following course of action to eliminate any negative effects that may result from public policies:
+The City continues to pursue the following course of action to eliminate any negative effects that may result from public policies.
+Objectives adopted as part of the City's Housing Plan include: